It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 - The vegetables that grow on the ground.

-- Meat, fish and poultry.
+- Meat, fish, and poultry.

 - The sandwiches and sugary treats.

-- The breads and tortillas processed.
+- The bread and tortillas are processed.

 Amylose vs. Amylopectin

 The other compound in starch, amylopectin, has a very different physical form and behaves differently in food and the body.